pshima/petey5king.github.com/links.md

 Opinions are my own and do not reflect that of my employer.
 I am a systems engineer gone engineering manager on a quest for zen.
 I read a lot online.
 Trying to include more than just a subject line.

 * ### [Culture](#Culture)
+    * Patty McCord: A Culture of Innovation
+    * Drive: The surprising truth about what motivates us
+    * Chris Fry on the Power of Stable Teams
+    * Creating Culture
 * ### [Leadership](#Leadership)
+    * Be a Manager
+    * Empowering Developers Through Infrastructure
+    * The Five Dysfunctions of a Network

 ---